DigitalIntegration/seedstats.py/README.md

 # Intro

-Seedstats.py retrieves data from the Archive-It Partner Data API.
+Seedstats.py retrieves and proesses seed data from the Archive-It Partner Data API.
 It generates a CSV report on the crawling activity for one or more seed URLs based on a string match.
 The report includes:

 - The seed ID
 - Number of crawls for the seed